Skip to contents

 • expert-driven adjustments

-This is handled through the refinement workflow described in Refinement workflow.
+This can be handled with the refinement tools described in Refinement building blocks.

 Summary